 Two weeks before writing these words Barbara and I were having a cup of cappuccino (a mixture of espresso coffee and whipped milk) in a downtown coffee shop with Maureen, a young magazine correspondent for Newsweek.
 There, just across the street from Rome's YMCA, she suddenly began to chuckle when we told her what we were doing in Italy.
 "Missionaries?"
 She laughed, "What are you doing here at the heart of Christianity?"

 I thought back to a couple of months earlier.
 Nazarene chaplain Kenneth Clements and his family were in Rome for a few days' holiday from duties with the U.S. Army in Germany.
 We were playing tour guide for them -- and cheating a little bit by taking them to some places we hadn't yet gotten around to seeing ourselves.

-One of our stops was the Basilica of St. John Lateran, the oldest church in Rome and the headquarters for the bishop of Rome.
-Across the street from the historic cathedral is a building called Palace of the Holy Steps.
+One of our stops was the Basilica of St. John's in Lateran, the oldest church in Rome and the headquarters for the bishop of Rome.
+Across the street from the historic cathedral is a building called the Palace of the Holy Steps.
 Inside is a flight of masonry steps alleged to be the actual staircase that Christ climbed to Pilate's judgment hall the night prior to His crucifixion.
 These 28 steps may be climbed -- but only on your knees.
-And, if you do so, the Catholic church promises you years of absolution (and thus gets you out of purgatory quicker) for your efforts.
+And, if you do so, the Roman Catholic Church promises you years of absolution (and thus gets you out of purgatory quicker) for your efforts.